 Sandy Jenkins (right) in an undated photo.
 (Courtesy photo)

-Jenkins, who was the bakery’s comptroller from February 1998 through June 21, 2013, wrote 888 fraudulent checks on the company’s accounts to pay personal bills including an American Express tab totaling more than $11 million, $1.2 million in charges at Neiman Marcus, and a Citi Card tab of more than $1.9 million.
+Jenkins, who was arrested in August 2013, was the bakery’s comptroller from February 1998 through June 21, 2013, wrote 888 fraudulent checks on the company’s accounts to pay personal bills including an American Express tab totaling more than $11 million, $1.2 million in charges at Neiman Marcus, and a Citi Card tab of more than $1.9 million, an affidavit says.

 The theft, which cost the bakery about $16.65 million, funded what the affidavit described as “a lavish lifestyle that included houses in Corsicana, Texas and Santa Fe, N.M.; approximately 43 luxury automobile purchases for (Jenkins), his wife and his daughter; frequent travel on private planes around the United States and abroad; and a watch-jewelry collection that, based on preliminary estimates,” has approximately $3 million in value.”

 Jenkins spent about $3.2 million to book 232 private charter flights from 2005 to 2013 from North Dallas Aviation, the affidavit says, and made frequent trips not only to Santa Fe, but also to Martha’s Vineyard, Mass., Aspen, Colo., the Caribbean and Napa, Calif.

 Jenkins is a Dallas Baptist University graduate with a degree in business administration who went to work for the bakery in January 1998, according to a profile on Linkedin.

 He graduated from Wortham High School in 1967, according to his profile on MyLife.

 The nearly 120-year-old business opened a 10,000-square-foot bakery shop in 2009 in Bellmead just off Interstate 35 in its first effort to expand beyond Corsicana.